Living with Diabetis

 Regardless of these differences, patients with diabetes, given that they have a chronic illness, may undergo different psychological, family, social and also financial changes.

 Therapeutic education programmes that integrate individual and group sessions (with other people with diabetes and their families) also provide an initial aid in this adaptive process.
 Even with this support, some people are unable to adapt psychologically and require specific professional help from a psychologist or psychiatrist.
-However, psychologists do not form part of the interdisciplinary teams that look after patients with diabetes in our national health system.
+Currently, the figure of the psychologist is not integrated in most of the interdisciplinary teams that care for people with diabetes in our environment.

 The latest guidelines published by the American Diabetes Association (ADA) stress that emotional well-being is an important part of diabetes care and self-management for patients and/or their families.
 Psychological and social problems can compromise the patient’s and/or family’s ability to complete daily diabetes treatment self-management tasks.